paolobrasolin/tex-ipenama/README.md

 Usage:

 1. slap this repo into your document root folder;
-2. compile your document with `latexmk` with your usual parameters plus the `-r "ipename.latexmkrc"` flag;
+2. compile your document with `latexmk` with your usual parameters plus the `-r "ipenama.latexmkrc"` flag;
 3. run `findhyph ipenama/*.log`;
 4. run `ipenama.py`.